Cry Onion (Cipolla Colt) Review

 From The Spaghetti Western Database

-The story by Sergio Donati and Luciano Vincenzoni is a sort of rewriting, in the style of a spoof, of Once Upon a Time in the West, with some changes made - water has become oil, the widow has become two orphans (don't know how they did it).
+The story by Sergio Donati and Luciano Vincenzoni is a sort of rewriting, in the style of a spoof, of Once Upon a Time in the West, with some changes made - water has become oil and the widow has become two orphans (don't know how they did it).
 Nero has been given a curly perm to make him look like Terence Hill (or maybe his poodle), while his horse seems modeled after Lucky Luke’s famous four-footed friend Jolly Jumper: he has been given the capacity to communicate and I’m sure he’d beat his boss at chess.
 People have either silly names or silly characteristics: Jack gets some assistance from a newspaperman called Pulitzer, and the corrupt oil prospector has a robotic hand, and an employee with a Hitler moustache (and a Jewish name, Benjamin!).
 Martin Balsam hams it up as the evil Petrus Lamb (a miracle they didn’t call him Agnus Dei), but Sterling Hayden (once Johnny Guitar) plays his newspaperman with an iron face.
-Balsam often made the trip to Europe in the course of the seventies (apparently he had the right face to play in mafia movies), but it was Hayden’s only appearance in an Italian genre movie; he was in Italy for Bertolucci’s Novecento, and probably had no idea in what kind of movie he had ended up.
 Among the genre regulars are Leo Anchoriz, Romano Puppo and Dan van Husen, all in silly parts.
 Giusti claims that Castellari made a guest appearance in his own movie, but I haven’t spotted him.